apatole/VLM-Surgical-Agent-Framework/docker/README.md

 Each component runs in its own container for better isolation and scalability.
 The containers communicate over the host network for simplicity in development.
 Below are instructions for building and running each container.

-**NOTE**: Do not use the ssh-tunnel to access the UI.
-Use the IP address of the host machine, e.g. http://10.19.183.143:8050
+**NOTE**: The setup only works on opening browser on the host machine, not through the ssh-tunnel and broadcasting over a local network.

 ## vllm